FraFerrazzi/exprob_assignment1/README.md

 Most of the limitations derive from the hypothesis that were done while implementing the software architecture. \
 The fact that the environment is 2D constraint the map to be allocated only on one floor, without the possibility of having stairs or slopes.
 Also the structure is fixed, so it has a pre-defined number of rooms, corridors and doors.
 There would be the need to change a bit the code to maintain a reasonable structure for an indoor environment if one of this numbers needs to be changed. \
 The planner and the controller as the survaillance task and the charge of the battery are purley done to waste time, giving limitations to the actual tasks that the robot can perform.
 For example, the robot can not deduce if there is a person in the room or cannot generate a reasonable path to go from one location to another. \
-The robot can only check the urgency of adjacent locations that it can reach in a specific time instant, excluding all the locations that are not reachable in the same time instant.
+The robot can only check the urgency of adjacent locations that it can reach in a specific time instant, excluding all the locations that are not reachable in the same time instant. \

-### Synchronization
+The robot states that a location is urgent only based on the timeslot for which the issued location has not been visited for, not careing about other possible stimulus.

-An important aspect of this exercise is the synchronization between the robot and the user.
-In particular, the user should never wait for the robot to complete an action, except when it is recharging its battery.
-This implies that the Finite States Machine should never be blocked.
-In other words, the Finite States Machine should process speech-based, gesture-based, and battery-based events as soon as they occur.
-Furthermore, we consider that the Finite States Machine does not allow for concurrent states.
+---

-## Project Structure
+## Software Architecture

 ### Package List